Mount Melbourne: Biology

 The vegetation on Mount Melbourne grows mainly on terrain heated to temperatures of over 10 to 20 C, and there are gradations in vegetation type from colder to warmer temperatures.
 There are differences between the vegetation and bacterial communities at Cryptogam Ridge and those on the northwest slope of Mount Melbourne; distinct soils may be the reason for such differences.

 These communities must have reached Mount Melbourne from far away.
 Transport was probably by wind as there is no flowing water in the region.
-Mount Melbourne was recently active, has a polar night lasting thirteen weeks, has soils containing toxic elements such as mercury, is distant from ecosystems that could be the source of colonization events, and lies away from the westerlies (Note: The westerlies are the belts of westerly winds that lie outside of the tropics.), which may explain why the vegetation is species-poor.
+Mount Melbourne was recently active, has a polar night lasting thirteen weeks, only small areas are supplied by meltwater, has soils containing toxic elements such as mercury, is distant from ecosystems that could be the source of colonization events, and lies away from the westerlies (Note: The westerlies are the belts of westerly winds that lie outside of the tropics.), which may explain why the vegetation is species-poor.
 Pohlia nutans may have arrived only recently on Mount Melbourne, or this volcano is not as favourable for its growth as Mount Rittmann, where this moss is more common.
 Its colonies are less vigorous on Mount Melbourne than Campylopus pyriformis.

 Condensing fumarole gases and meltwater from snow form the water supply of this vegetation.
 Mosses are concentrated around fumarolic vents as there is more fresh water available there.
 The steam freezes in the cold air, forming the ice hummocks that act as a shelter and maintain stable humidity and temperature.
 The geothermal heating and the availability of freshwater sets these volcanic biological communities apart from other Antarctic vegetation communities that are heated by the sun.

 Some bacterial species are nitrogen fixing.
 Genetic analysis has found that some mosses at Mount Melbourne are mutating, yielding genetic variation.
 The hot, wet soils at Mount Melbourne host thermophilic organisms, making Mount Melbourne an island of thermophilic life on an ice-cold continent.
 Cold-tolerant microbes coexist with the thermophiles.

 Other species associated with the vegetation are the protozoan Corythion dubium, which is a testate amoeba common in Antarctica and the only invertebrate found in the geothermal habitats of Mount Melbourne, actinobacteria and various actinomycetes and fungal (Note: The species Aureobasidium pullulans, Chaetomium gracile and Penicillium brevicompactum have been found in association with mosses.
 Other fungi reported are Acremonium charticola, Chaetomium sp., Cryptococcus, Mucor and Penicillium.) genera.
-Several bacterial species were first described from Mount Melbourne's geothermal terrains:
+Several microbial species were first described from Mount Melbourne's geothermal terrains: